 If you’re creating a digital product to sell online, a big “ freezing” point for you might be choosing what platform to house it all on.
 I did SO.
 MUCH. research on this when I was working on creating my first online course.
 I got ALL the free trials and read ALL the reviews and clicked Next on ALL the Google pages.
 And lemme tell ya, there are quite a lot of options out there.
-They each have their pros + cons, and this is certainly not an end-all-be-all list, but I’ve rounded up some of the platforms I think are the best on the market (some well-known, some not so much).
+They each have their pros + cons, and this is certainly not an end-all-be-all list, but I’ve rounded up some of the top platforms to sell products online – ones I think are the best on the market – some well-known, some not so much.
 I’m gonna keep this intro short, because there are TONS of options to cover.
 Buckle up.

-But before we dive into The List, let’s think about some things to consider as you’re choosing where to house your product + how to get it into your customers’ hands...
+But before we dive into The List of online selling sites, let’s think about some things to consider as you’re choosing where to house your product + how to get it into your customers’ hands...

 1. Customer Experience + User-Friendliness

 If the customer isn’t having a good experience with the platform you’re using, stop using it.
 Simple as that 😃 This is the most important factor in choosing a platform.
 It all comes down to your students actually being able to use + interact with the product they purchased from you.
 If it’s not user-friendly, than what’s the point, right?

 As a designer, the look of the platform is always super important to me.
 And even if you’re not a designer, the look should be important to you, too.
 There’s a reason Apple’s packaging is extremely high quality – because it’s the first impression and hints at what’s inside.
 If the “outside" of your product is amateur, no one will ever know that the inside is high value, because they’re already turned off by the aesthetic.
 Make the outside match the inside with a platform that provides quality design.
 Brownie points for ones that let you customize the space even more to fit your brand.